 Patients are expected to have moderate pelvic cramps for several days after the UFE procedure, and low-grade fever and nausea could occur.
 The cramps are most severe during the first 24 hours after the procedure and improve rapidly over the next several days.
-With Dr Rami’s refined outpatient protocol, all women will be prescribed an intense analgesic and anti-inflammatory oral regimen prior to and, in particular, after the procedure.
-The real expectations of the procedure will be discussed in detail with every patient by Dr Rami prior to scheduling of the UFE procedure.
+With Dr. Rami’s refined outpatient protocol, all women will be prescribed an intense analgesic and anti-inflammatory oral regimen prior to and, in particular, after the procedure.
+The real expectations of the procedure will be discussed in detail with every patient by Dr. Rami prior to scheduling of the UFE procedure.

 After UFE it is common for menstrual bleeding to be much less during the first cycle and gradually resume to a new level that is vastly improved as compared to the heavy cycles before.
-Occasionally a women may miss a cycle or two or even rarely stop having periods altogether.
+Occasionally a woman may miss a cycle or two or even rarely stop having periods altogether.
 As fibroids continue to shrink and soften over months, relief of bulk-related symptoms may be seen as early as two to three weeks after the procedure.
 Symptom improvement may be gradual over six months, at which time the process has usually finished and symptom improvement maximized.

-What are the benefits vs. risks of UFE compared to surgery?
+What are the benefits vs risks of UFE compared to surgery?

 - At DESC, UFE is done with conscious or deep sedation, is much less invasive than open or laparoscopic surgery to remove individual uterine fibroids (myomectomy) or the whole uterus (hysterectomy).